-- American Canoe Association - Canoe and Kayak magazine - Interactive maps of places to go: Paddling.com and American Whitewater - Instructional videos about canoeing strokes: Paddling.com
+- American Canoe Association - Canoe and Kayak magazine - Interactive maps of places to go: Paddling.com and American Whitewater - Instructional videos about canoeing strokes: Paddling.com girls and their families feel comfortable that they have access to whatever is needed to fully participate such as the proper equipment, prior experiences and skills needed to enjoy the activity.

-Talk to girls with disabilities and their caregivers, and ask about needs and accommodations.
+Talk to girls with disabilities and their caregivers and ask about needs and accommodations.
 Contact the canoeing instructor or boating facility in advance to ask about accommodating people with disabilities.